tuckerweibell/recipe/packages/recipe/src/components/EzField/EzField.md

 ```

 ### Multiple choice input field with nested content

+<EzAlert
+  headline="Deprecation Warning"
+  tagline='EzField with type="radio" is deprecated as of v15 and will be removed in v17.
+You can create radio buttons and radio groups with EzRadio.'
+  use="warning"
+/>

+See: <EzLink><a href="/components/ez-radio">EzRadio</a></EzLink>

 Allows for additional content to be presented with each choice of a multiple choice selection.